skit-ai/slu-prosody/README.md

 # s2i-prosody
-This repository is the official implementation of the paper [Improving End-to-End SLU performance with Prosodic Attention and Distillation](https://arxiv.org/abs/2305.08067) (submitted at Interspeech 2023).
+This repository is the official implementation of the paper [Improving End-to-End SLU performance with Prosodic Attention and Distillation](https://arxiv.org/abs/2305.08067) (accepted at Interspeech 2023).
 <p align="center"><img src="imgs/method.png" width="50%"/></p>

 **Abstract:**